-Reserved Rights
+Reserved rights

 Some people who have remained in continuous employment since before April 1987 have pre-1987 'reserved rights'.
-(They were in post on 1 April 1987 under age 40 and in a mobile grade).
-If you are still under 50 on your last day of service you will receive the following terms:
+They were in post on 1 April 1987 under age 40 and in a mobile grade.
+If you are still under 50 on your last day of service you will receive 40% of the reserved rights amount.